beehive-lab/mambo/README.md

 News
 ----

+* 2020-02-22: We've presented our CC paper about MAMBO's API (see *publications* below).
+The relevant code is available in the `memcheck` branch.
 * 2018-04-11: We've presented our ICPE paper.
 The slides are available [here](https://github.com/beehive-lab/mambo/releases/download/1/slides_icpe_2018.pdf).
 * 2018-01-23: We've ran a tutorial on using MAMBO's API at HiPEAC 2018.
 The slides are available [here](https://github.com/beehive-lab/mambo/releases/download/1/mambo_tutorial_hipeac_2018.pdf).
 * 2017-04-24: An address decoder for load and store instructions was added to the API: `mambo_calc_ld_st_addr()`.
 It allows plugin developers to automatically obtain the base address of all data memory accesses.
 This API function is available for all supported instruction sets: A32, T32, A64.
 Its usage is demonstrated in the `plugins/mtrace.c` plugin.